Belphemur/node-json-db/README.md

 import { JsonDB } from 'node-json-db';
 import { Config } from 'node-json-db/dist/lib/JsonDBConfig'

+// The first argument is the database filename.
+If no extension, '.json' is assumed and automatically added.
 // The second argument is used to tell the DB to save after each push
 // If you put false, you'll have to call the save() method.
 // The third argument is to ask JsonDB to save the database in an human readable format. (default false)